 Fracture symptoms vary depending on the bone you've injured and the severity of the injury.
 The most common symptoms of fractures are:

-- Inability to use your fractured digit or limb
+Inability to use your fractured digit or limb; inability to bear weight

 In the case of an open fracture that pierces the skin, bleeding may also occur.